jostmey/DeepNeuralClassifier/README.md

 ## REQUIREMENTS

 The code requires the Julia runtime environment.
 Instructions on how to download and install Julia are [here](http://julialang.org/).
-Make sure the version is at lest 0.4.
+Make sure the version of Julia is no older than v0.4.

-Pkg.add("MNIST")

 ## RUN

+The scripts will not work without first adding the MNIST dataset.
+Launch Julia, which can be done by opening the command line terminal and typing `julia`.
+At the prompt, run `Pkg.add("MNIST")`.

+Once the MNIST dataset has been added the neural network can be trained.
+The procedure can take several days.
+Set the working directory to this folder and run the following in the command line terminal.

-julia train.jl > train.out
+`julia train.jl > train.out`

+The neural network will save its parameters to a folder called `bin` once training is complete.
+To use the neural network to classify the hand written digits in the test set, run the following command.

-julia test.jl > test.out
+`julia test.jl > test.out`

 ## THEORY